hyperledger/fabric/docs/source/cc_launcher.md

 - `type`: the chaincode type (e.g. GOLANG, JAVA, NODE)
 - `path`: for go chaincode, the GOPATH or GOMOD relative path to the main chaincode package; undefined for other types
-- `label`: the chaincode label
+- `label`: the chaincode label that is used to generate the package-id by which the package is identified within the new chaincode lifecycle process.

+Note that the `type` and `path` fields are only utilized by docker platform builds.

 ## Chaincode Packages and External Builders

-When a chaincode package is installed to a peer, the contents of `code.tar.gz` and `metadata.json` are not processed prior to calling external builders.
+When a chaincode package is installed to a peer, the contents of `code.tar.gz` and `metadata.json` are not processed prior to calling external builders, except for the `label` field that is used by the new lifecycle process to compute the package id.
 This affords users a great deal of flexibility in how they package source and metadata that will be processed by external builders and launchers.

 For example, a custom chaincode package could be constructed that contains a pre-compiled, implementation of chaincode in `code.tar.gz` with a